$K_{r,s}$ graph bootstrap percolation: Abstract

 \section{Abstract}

-A graph $G$ percolates in $K_{r,s}$-bootstrap process if we can add all missing edges of $G$ in some order such that a new copy of $K_{r,s}$, is created for the addition of each missing edge, where $K_{r,s}$ is the complete bipartite graph.
-We study $K_{r,s}$-bootstrap percolation on Erd\H{o}s-R\'{e}nyi random graph, and determine the percolation threshold for balanced $K_{r,s}$ up to a logarithmic factor.
+A graph $G$ percolates in the $K_{r,s}$-bootstrap process if we can add all missing edges of $G$ in some order such that each edge creates a new copy of $K_{r,s}$, where $K_{r,s}$ is the complete bipartite graph.
+We study $K_{r,s}$-bootstrap percolation on the Erd\H{o}s-R\'{e}nyi random graph, and determine the percolation threshold for balanced $K_{r,s}$ up to a logarithmic factor.
 This partially answers a question raised by Balogh, Bollob\'as, and Morris.
 We also establish a general lower bound of the percolation threshold for all $K_{r,s}$, with $r\geq s \geq 3$.